-It is easier to say a goal, write it down, even commit to achieving it and then giving up on the goal.
-Because goal setting can actually be bad for your health if you are not mentally prepared for what achieving the goal will take, if you are still dealing with past trauma from low self esteem and an inability to be corrected and learn from pain.
+It is easier to say a goal, write it down, even commit to achieving it, and then give up on the goal.
+Because goal setting can actually be bad for your health if you are not mentally prepared for what achieving the goal will take if you are still dealing with past trauma from low self-esteem and an inability to be corrected and learn from pain.

 When you set a goal and then step out to achieve that goal, you develop a set of rituals or daily habits.
-These habits disrupt your 'normal' and may involve change in sleeping patterns, diet, friends, language, dressing and even posture.
+These habits disrupt your 'normal' and may involve changes in sleeping patterns, diet, friends, language, dressing, and even posture.
 In the course of attempting to adopt new habits and dropping old undesirable ones, you consciously decide to press the reset button for your personality and culture, you willingly opt to brainwash yourself.
-This is why a few weeks into a new habit, most of us opt to drop the pursuit of a goal all together especially if the goal is big, scary and crazy.
-Mediocre, comfortable and predictable living is much easier than a living based on goals and faith.
+This is why a few weeks into a new habit, most of us opt to drop the pursuit of a goal altogether, especially if the goal is big, scary, and crazy.
+Mediocre, comfortable, and predictable living is much easier than living based on goals and faith.
 One may even argue, rightfully so 'Will goals pay my rent or feed me?'

 Setting a goal changes you.
 It makes you evolve and become a new person worthy of goal achievement.
 The bigger the goal, the greater the personal alchemy or evolution.
 This is very dangerous and I assure you, if you are of weak character, you will time and again give up on your goals because you prefer safety over uncertainty.